top of page

 Stephen was the first student in living memory at his school to take an academic Music A Level in place of a performance.
 He went on to read Music at Christ’s College, Cambridge.

-Whilst at Cambridge, Stephen travelled on a bursary to New York for piano tuition with Sophia Rosoff (1924 – 2017), a radical teacher who studied with and co-edited the essays of Abby Whiteside (1881 – 1956).
+The lively academic environment of Cambridge sparked the beginning of Stephen's journey towards confident performing and inspirational tutoring.
+At college, Stephen travelled on a bursary to New York for piano tuition with Sophia Rosoff (1924 – 2017), who'd studied with and co-edited the essays of Abby Whiteside (1881 – 1956).

 • explores technique only within what Whiteside called the 'emotional rhythm' - an authentic, flowing connection to music, in the moment